 Explore Park | Blue Ridge Parkway - Milepost 115

-Perhaps you’ve heard of glamping?
-It’s a mash-up of “glamour” and “camping,” and we happen to have a little taste of that now in Roanoke.
-Explore Park has made available canvas tents, which are actually off-the-ground shelters with canvas walls and roof.
+As part of its broad selection of overnight lodging options, Explore Park has made available canvas tents, which are actually off-the-ground shelters with canvas walls and roof.
 There are also bell tents tents, and you’re welcome to pitch your own tent on a primitive site, too.
 The park also now features cabin rentals.